Help Give Back to Disney Cast & Community

 Layoffs and indefinite furloughs at Walt Disney World, other theme parks, and throughout the hospitality industry have had a disproportionate impact on Central Florida.
-At this point, so many have been negatively impacted in some way–either directly or via family and friends who have lost their employment and are nervous about what the future holds.
+So many have been negatively impacted–either directly or via family & friends who have lost jobs or are nervous about what the future holds.
 It’s nothing short of heartbreaking.
+(Updated December 1, 2020.)

 Stories of miles-long lines at food banks or the worsening plight of low-wage service industry workers living in run-down motels in the shadow of the theme parks have become common on the Orlando and national news.
 Even before the latest round of Walt Disney World layoffs, there had already been a devastating and lasting impact on those who work in the travel and tourism industries.